Williamstown Independent School District

 Williamstown Independent School District (WISD) is an independent school district located in the town of Williamstown, Kentucky, United States.
 The district consists of four schools, a headstart/preschool, an elementary school, a middle school, and a high school.
 All of the schools are in the same building at the same location.
 The district has been nominated as a top 5% school in the state of Kentucky.

-Extracurriculars include basketball, baseball, volleyball, soccer, Academic team, golf, FCCLA, FFA, Yearbook, and many clubs.
+Extracurriculars include basketball, baseball, volleyball, soccer, Academic team, golf, Esports, FCCLA, FFA, Yearbook, and many clubs.

 Administration

-Board of Education
+Board of education

 The WISD is governed by five-member duly-elected Board of Education.
-Members of the BOE in 2020 included:
+The 2023 Members of the Board of Education included: